Andrew Lincoln Is Spotted On ‘The Walking Dead’ Set During Filming Of Episode 12

 As fans will have realized now, while Andrew Lincoln was on set, his character, Rick Grimes, was not present in Episode 12.
 So, what was Lincoln doing there?

-According to an interview in Entertainment Weekly last September, Andrew Lincoln is interested in returning to The Walking Dead in a directorial role in the future.
-Which means that he was likely on set for this reason.
+According to an interview in Entertainment Weekly last September, Andrew Lincoln is interested in returning to The Walking Dead in a directorial role in the future, which means that he was likely on set for this reason.

 “I’m going back,” Lincoln said.